SahilLokwani77/movie-booking-system/README.md

 #  CineBook – Movie Booking System

-CineBook is a full-stack movie ticket booking web application made using React, Node.js, Express, and MongoDB.
+CineBook is a frontend movie ticket booking web application made using React, Node.js, Express.

 This project allows users to browse movies, select theatres and seats, make bookings, and view booking history in a modern UI.